Airpes designs are adapted to the needs of every customer in terms of industry, use, space and performance.

 This is one of the most used bridge crane desings.
 It is a stronger version of the single rail crane, allowing to work with higher loads, it moves faster and the hoist can use the whole longitude of the cable because it will be in a higher position.
 The hoist is usually placed in the middle of the two rails, so it will give the whole mechanism a lot more of stability and strengthness.

-Pros: stable, precise, powerful, allows to go higher with the load
+Stable, precise, allows to go higher with the load

 Suspended Bridge Crane Designs (no pillars)